-DS4000 Storage Manager 9.12 features an installation wizard that enables you to automatically install Storage Manager software packages on your host server.
+DS4000 Storage Manager 9.1x with controller firmware 06.12.xx.xx (and later) features an installation wizard that enables you to automatically install Storage Manager software packages on your host server.

-Not e: Using the DS4000 Storage Manager installation wizard requires a system with a graphics card installed.
+Note: Using the DS4000 Storage Manager installation wizard requires a system with a graphics card installed.
 You still have the option of installing the stand-alone host software packages manually.
 The packages are included with the installation CD.

-Stor r DS4100 standard (base) SATA Storage Subsystems rage Manager 9.12 supports DS4100 Standard (Base) SATA Storage systems.
-Not e: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4100 Standard (Base) Storage Subsystem.
+Support for DS4100 standard (base) SATA Storage Subsystems

+Storage Manager 9.1x with controller firmware 06.12.xx.xx (and later) supports DS4100 Standard (Base) SATA Storage Subsystems.

+Note: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4100 Standard (Base) Storage Subsystem.
 Also, the DS4100 Standard (Base) Storage Subsystem is not supported on AIX host operating systems.

-DS4 brage Manager usability enhancements 1000 Storage Manager 9.12 features the following usability ancements: torage Partitioning wizard, which helps you easily create storage artitions ask Assistant, which helps guide you through common enterprise and ubsystem management tasks • A bility to extract SMART data for SATA drives Controller firmware 6.1 0: New features DS4000 Sto rage Manager 9.1x supports the following new features: In a with Cop Tota Remote Mirroring ddition to Metro Mirroring, IBM DS4000 Storage Manager version 9.10, controller firmware level 6.10.11.xx or higher, also supports Global by and Global Mirroring Remote Mirror options.
-Please see the IBM alStorage DS4000 Storage Manager Version 9 Copy Services User's de for more information.
-Not e: The terms "Enhanced Remote Mirror Option," "Metro/Global Remote Mirror Option," "Remote Mirror," "Remote Mirror Option," and "Remote Mirroring" are used interchangeably throughout this document, the SMclient, and the online help system to refer to remote mirroring functionality.
-You simu asso pact d drive firmware download can now download drive firmware packages to multiple drives ultaneously, which minimizes downtime.
-In addition, all files that are ociated with a firmware update are now bundled into a single firmware kage.
-See the Subsystem Management window online help for drive ware download procedures.
-Not es: Drive firmware download is an offline management event.
-You must schedule downtime for the download because I/O to the storage server is not allowed during the drive firmware download process.
-Parallel hard drive firmware download is not the same thing as concurrent download. • troller firmware download can now download the DS4000 controller firmware and NVSRAM to 300 Turbo and DS4500 Storage Subsystem for later activation.
+DS4000 Storage Manager usability enhancements

+DS4000 Storage Manager 9.12 and later versions feature the following usability enhancements:

+- Storage Partitioning wizard, which helps you easily create storage partitions - Task Assistant, which helps guide you through common enterprise and subsystem management tasks - · Ability to extract SMART data for SATA drives

+Controller firmware 6.10: New features

+Controller firmware 6.10.xx.xx and later versions support the following new features:

+Enhanced Remote Mirroring

+In addition to Metro Mirroring, IBM DS4000 Storage Manager version 9.1x with controller firmware level 6.10.11.xx (and later) also supports Global Copy and Global Mirroring Remote Mirror options.
+Please see the IBM TotalStorage DS4000 Storage Manager Version 9 Copy Services User's Guide for more information.

+Note: The terms "Enhanced Remote Mirror Option," "Metro/Global Remote Mirror Option," "Remote Mirror," "Remote Mirror Option," and "Remote Mirroring" are used interchangeably throughout this document, the SMclient, and the online help system to refer to remote mirroring functionality.

+Parallel hard drive firmware download

+You can now download drive firmware packages to multiple drives simultaneously, which minimizes downtime.
+In addition, all files that are associated with a firmware update are now bundled into a single firmware package.
+See the Subsystem Management window online help for drive firmware download procedures.

+- 1. Drive firmware download is an offline management event.
+You must schedule downtime for the download because I/O to the storage subsystem is not allowed during the drive firmware download process. - 2.
+Parallel hard drive firmware download is not the same thing as concurrent download.

+Staged controller firmware download

+You can now download the DS4000 controller firmware and NVSRAM to DS4300 Turbo and DS4500 Storage Subsystem for later activation.
 Depending on your firmware version, DS4000 Storage Subsystem model, and host operating system, the following options might be available:

-- · Controller firmware download only with immediate activation - Controller firmware download with the option to activate the firmware at a later time
+- Controller firmware download only with immediate activation - Controller firmware download with the option to activate the firmware at a later time